Welcome to the new KidsHealth website! See what is new.

 Immunisation

-What to do if pēpi has had close contact with whooping cough
+What to do if your baby has had close contact with whooping cough

-See your doctor if pēpi has had contact with whooping cough.
+See a health professional if your baby has had contact with whooping cough.
 Your child can have antibiotics if they have had close contact with someone with whooping cough (like their brother or sister).
 This may help prevent your child catching it.

-It's very important to see your doctor if pēpi has been in contact with whooping cough and they:
+It's very important to see a health professional if your baby has been in contact with whooping cough and they:

 • are less than 1 year old